duckdb/duckdb-web/_posts/2024-10-11-duckdb-tricks-part-2.md

 └────────────────────┴──────────────┴──────────────────┘
 ```

-Ideally, we would like the field to have the type `TIMESTAMP` so we can treat it as a timestamp in the queries later.
-To achieve this, we can use the table we just loaded and fix the problematic entities by using a regular expression-based search-and-replace, which unifies the format to `hours.minutes` followed by `am` or `pm`.
-Then, we convert the string to timestamps using [`strptime`]({% link docs/sql/functions/dateformat.md %}#strptime-examples) with the `%p` formatter capturing the `am`/`pm` part of the string.
+Ideally, we would like the `timeslot` column to have the type `TIMESTAMP` so we can treat it as a timestamp in the queries later.
+To achieve this, we can use the table we just loaded and fix the problematic entities by using a regular expression-based search and replace operation, which unifies the format to `hours.minutes` followed by `am` or `pm`.
+Then, we convert the string to timestamps using [`strptime`]({% link docs/sql/functions/dateformat.md %}#strptime-examples) with the `%p` format specifier capturing the `am`/`pm` part of the string.

 ```sql
 CREATE TABLE schedule_cleaned AS